Kershaw County Information and Helpful Links.

 Camden is the oldest inland city in South Carolina, founded in 1730 by King George II.
-The county was named after Joseph Kershaw, who came from Yorkshire England in 1758 and established a store that became a centerpiece for the inland trade center in the new colony.
+The county was named after Joseph Kershaw, who came from Yorkshire, England, in 1758 and established a store that became a centerpiece for the new colony’s inland trade center.
 Lord Cornwallis marched to Camden from Charleston in 1780 and launched the main British supply post for the Southern campaign.
 The Battle of Camden was fought on August 16, 1780, and resulted in the worst American defeat in the Revolution.

 Camden was not directly impacted by the Civil War but did send a few generals.
 After the Civil War, the Camden area became a winter haven for affluent Northern families.
-The town became associated with equestrian activities and still uses the United States’ third oldest polo field to this day.
-The Carolina Cup steeplechase race became an annual event in 1930 and continues to draw crowds of 70,000 spectators in the spring.
+The town became associated with equestrian activities and still uses the United States’ third oldest polo field.
+The Carolina Cup steeplechase race became an annual event in 1930 and drew crowds of 70,000 spectators in the spring.
 It has become known as the premier social sporting event in South Carolina.
 Camden’s Historic District still has many of the antebellum homes that are privately owned, with some dating back to the 1840s.
-Today you will find a unique blend of residents that take advantage of the many things Camden and Kershaw County has to offer such as:
+Today you will find a unique blend of residents that take advantage of the many things Camden and Kershaw County has to offer, such as: